mikyrenato/2nd--Project-Rock-Paper-Scissors/README.md

 ## Testing and Validation

+### javaScript Testing

+On my mentor's advise I tested my js code on jshint.com.
+I was convinced that I will get no error as my game was running as it should, unfortunatelly there were quite a few unexpected errors:

+Missing semicolons:

+(/assets/images//jstest.PNG)

+One undefined variable and one unused varabile, this was due to using the id instead of the variable name in the nickname function (nick.innerHTML = input.value  -> should have used you.innerHTML = input.value):

+(/assets/images//jstest2.PNG)

+All errors have been fixed shortly:

+(/assets/images//jstest3.PNG)

 ### Responsiveness Testing (Multi-Platform)

 This is a fully responsive website as you can see in the image below and it's suited for all platforms: